 - Goes to copyeditor.

 - A fantastic copyeditor will catch nearly everything, or everything everything.

 - First pass pages go to the author, who double-checks the copyeditor’s suggested changes.

 - Now, here comes the fun part.
 Manuscript is assembled so that the line edits from the author, copyeditor, and editor are hopefully incorporated correctly.
 It’s a somewhat straightforward task, but sometimes new errors can enter the picture here.

 - Author gets these second-pass pages, they try to catch any remaining (or introduced) errors, and once they sign off on them the book goes to press.

 Hopefully by the time it’s gone from editor to copyeditor to first pass to person who knows where to second pass every error will have been found and corrected.
 Hopefully.
 But there are also opportunities for errors to creep into that process.

 Oh, and for the record, before you start correcting typos on this blog, keep in mind that I have neither editor nor copyeditor.
-(But this blog is, in fact, outsourced to overseas typists.)
+(But this blog is, in fact, outsourced to overseas typists.
+Not really.)

 So when you do find a typo in a book, gloat!
 By all means gloat.
 Gloat gloat gloat.
 You found a typo and are officially smarter than the offending sentence.
 But don’t blame the poor editor!